gdmoney/olde800.com/README.md

 - create A records

 ### 5. CodePipeline
-- link the GitHub repo and the S3 bucket
+- sync this GitHub repo and the S3 bucket